In an SF6 Circuit breaker, sulphur hexafluoride gas is used as the arc quenching medium.

 - The SF6 gas circuit breakers can handle all known switching phenomena.

-- SF6 gas circuit breakers perfectly can adapt to environmental requirements since they have completely enclosed gas system that eliminates any exhaust during switching operations.
+- SF6 gas circuit breakers perfectly can adapt to environmental requirements.
+They have completely enclosed gas system that eliminates any exhaust during switching operations.

-In general, the only disadvantage of the SF6 Circuit Breakers is their relatively high costs, which have been somewhat coming down in recent years.
+In general, the only disadvantage of the SF6 Circuit Breakers is their relatively high costs.
+The cost has been somewhat coming down in recent years.